Skip to main content

 PromQL for custom monitoring

-You can use the following PromQL expressions against your Grafana datasource to build your own dashboards or alerting rules.
+If you want to extend monitoring beyond the built-in alerts, you can use the following PromQL expressions against your Grafana datasource to build your own dashboards or alerting rules.

 Current provisioned storage as a percentage of quota